Women's March Draws Supporters from Nation's Heartland

 “This whole election jolted us out of our sleepwalking,” she said.

-As the night goes on, lights dim and conversations turned toward what motivated people to make the long trip.
+As the night went on, lights dim and conversations turned toward what motivated people to make the long trip.

 “He mocked my family when he mocked that disabled reporter,” said Cathy Gordon, 57, whose 8-year-old granddaughter suffers from muscular dystrophy.